The right platform can make all the difference when building a website.

 Source: Freepik

 It is crucial to get your website seen by the right people, and both Wix and WordPress offer SEO tools to help improve a site’s visibility.
-However, they approach SEO differently, and their capabilities vary significantly.
+However, they approach SEO differently and have significantly different capabilities.

 Let’s break down what Wix and WordPress offer in terms of SEO: